Rabbits Love Rabbits!

-As territorial animals it is very important that any rabbit introductions are undertaken very carefully.
+As naturally territorial animals it is very important that any rabbit introductions are undertaken very carefully.
 It is recommended that all rabbits should be neutered prior to bonding (regardless of the combination of sexes).
-As a general rule a male/female mixed pairing is considered the most trouble free bond and is generally recommended.
-However, other neutered pairings, and groups are also possible (we keep our special needs sanctuary bunnies here in happily bonded neutered groups).
+As a general rule a male/female mixed pairing is considered the most trouble free bond, and is generally recommended.
+However, other neutered pairings, and groups are also possible (we keep our special needs sanctuary bunnies here in happily bonded compatible neutered groups).